floe/github-bulk-editor/README.md

 ![Screenshot](https://github.com/floe/github-bulk-editor/raw/master/github-bulk-editor.png "Screenshot")

-To use it, you need to add your own account and password or API key in line 10 (https://github.com/floe/github-bulk-editor/blob/master/github-bulk-editor.py#L10).
+To use it, you need to add your own account and access token from https://github.com/settings/tokens in line 10 (https://github.com/floe/github-bulk-editor/blob/master/github-bulk-editor.py#L10).

 Currently, the only well-tested actions are a) fetching a list of repos you have access to, and b) transferring those repos to another user/org, because that is the functionality I needed right now.